planetfederal/qgis-plugin-repos/docker-plugins-xml/auth0/README.md

 ## Configuration

-**Auth0** credentials are stored in `settings.py` (the default implementation reads the values from an `.env` file).
+**Auth0** credentials are stored in `settings.py` (the default implementation reads the values from an `~/.auth0.env` file).

-You can either provide a `.env` file, fill in the correct credentials and store it in the container as `/var/www/.env` or directly edit the `settings.py` file.
+You can either provide a `~/.auth0.env` file, fill in the correct credentials and store it in the container as `/var/www/.env` or directly edit the `settings.py` file.

 The client secret is not mandatory but it is recommended because it reduces the number of calls to the Auth0 API endpoint by decoding signed JWT tokens.

-A typical `.env` file looks like this:
+A typical `~/.auth0.env` file looks like this:
 ```bash
 AUTH0_CLIENT_ID=your_client_id
 AUTH0_DOMAIN=your_domain.auth0.com